Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Cross-view Saliency Alignment

 \subsection{Cross-view Saliency Alignment}

 Given two views $I_q$ and $I_k$ of Image $I$ augmented by a pipeline containing SaliencySwap and other augmentation operations such as random flipping and color jittering.
 Define $M_k$ and $M_q$ to be their saliency masks, respectively.
-Let $z^{l}_q$ and $z^{l}_k \in \mathbb{R}^{W^l\times H^l\times C^l}$ be the $C^l$ dimensional $H^l\times W^l$ feature maps encoded by an encoder network $z=f(I)$ (e.g., ResNet) truncated at stage $l$.
+Let $z^{l}_q$ and $z^{l}_k \in \mathbb{R}^{W^l\times H^l\times C^l}$ be the $C^l$ dimensional $H^l\times W^l$ feature maps encoded by an encoder network $z=f(I)$ (\textit{e.g.,} ResNet) truncated at stage $l$.
 We adopt two types of non-linear projector necks $g(\cdot)$ on top of the encoder to form a $d$-dim projection.
 The two-layer MLP projector generates the following projection $h_{mlp}=g_{mlp}(z)$ as proposed by SimCLR.
-Similarly, a convolutional projection $h_{conv}$ is given by a convolution projector $g_{conv}$ which consists of two $1\times 1$ convolution layers with a batch normalization layer and a ReLU layer in between.
-Following BYOL, two predictor heads $p_{mlp}(\cdot)$ and $p_{conv}(\cdot)$, which have the same network structures as the two projectors except for different input dimensions, are adopted to match the output of one view to the other.
-Specially, $p_{conv}(\cdot)$ is proposed for saliency alignment.
-The overall framework is shown in Figure~\ref{sytem_fig} (a).
+Similarly, a convolutional projection $h_{conv}$ is given by a convolution projector $g_{conv}$, which consists of two $1\times 1$ convolution layers with a batch normalization layer and a ReLU layer in between.
+Following BYOL, two predictor heads $p_{mlp}(\cdot)$ and $p_{conv}(\cdot)$, which have the same network structures except for different input dimensions, are adopted to match the output of one view to the other.
+Specially, $p_{conv}(\cdot)$ is designed for saliency alignment.
+Figure~\ref{sytem_fig} (a) shows the overall framework.

-\paragraph{Cross-view Attention.} We seek to capitalize on the pixel-level foreground semantic interactions between the feature maps of two different augmented views.
-We first build a cross-view attention map: